Arinerron/Game/README.md

 # Game
-Just some random game without a name I feel like making
+Just some random game without a name I feel like making.
+That's right, in one class ;)